ehxewri/neural-network-challenge-1/README.md

 Ensure that your Jupyter Notebook includes detailed sections for each part of the project, demonstrating all steps from data preparation to predictions and discussions on the recommendation system.

 **Push all changes and updates regularly to your GitHub repository to track version history and collaborate effectively.**

+## Acknowledgments

+I would like to express my gratitude to OpenAI's ChatGPT for its invaluable assistance during the course of this project.
+The conversational AI provided essential insights and support in data analysis, problem-solving, and the generation of content, which significantly contributed to the success of this endeavor.